Quoted Companies Alliance Code Compliance

 The Group’s main communication channels with shareholders for immediate messages, such as trading updates, will be the London Stock Exchange’s Regulatory News Service (“RNS”), and the investor section of our corporate website.

-The Company reports formally to shareholders twice a year via the release of its interim and full-year results, including the preliminary announcement for year-end and the Annual Report and Accounts follows shortly afterwards.
+The Company reports formally to shareholders twice a year via the release of its interim and full-year results, including the preliminary announcement for year-end, and the annual financial statements following shortly afterwards.
 These financial results are communicated to the markets and shareholders through a roadshow attended by the Chief Executive Officer and Chief Financial Officer, where both will make themselves available for questions.
 The AGM is also a key opportunity, where the Board will make themselves available for questions by shareholders and investors.